stevendborrelli/mesos-docker-containerizer/README.md

 #### Configuration

-You can configure various attributes of the containerizer using environment variables.
-If you wish to modify these, copy `./bin/environment.sh.dist` to `./bin/environment.sh` and change the values.
+You can configure various attributes of the containerizer using environment variables by changing `/etc/default/containerizer`.

 ##### Mesos Master